paulsouche/scalingo-buildpacks/README.md

 ### graphviz

-[graphviz](https://graphviz.org/) is available in this repository for a scalingo stack 22.
-Please checkout the [graphviz-22](https://github.com/paulsouche/scalingo-buildpacks/tree/graphviz-22) branch.
+[graphviz](https://graphviz.org/) is available in this repository.
+ - For a scalingo stack 22, please checkout the [graphviz-22](https://github.com/paulsouche/scalingo-buildpacks/tree/graphviz-22) branch.
+ - For a scalingo stack 24, please checkout the [graphviz-24](https://github.com/paulsouche/scalingo-buildpacks/tree/graphviz-24) branch.

 ### postgresql-autodoc

-[postgresql-autodoc](https://github.com/cbbrowne/autodoc) is available in this repository for a scalingo stack 22.
-Please checkout the [postgresql-autodoc-22](https://github.com/paulsouche/scalingo-buildpacks/tree/postgresql-autodoc-22) branch.
+[postgresql-autodoc](https://github.com/cbbrowne/autodoc) is available in this repository.
+ - For a scalingo stack 22, please checkout the [postgresql-autodoc-22](https://github.com/paulsouche/scalingo-buildpacks/tree/postgresql-autodoc-22) branch.
+ - For a scalingo stack 24, please checkout the [postgresql-autodoc-24](https://github.com/paulsouche/scalingo-buildpacks/tree/postgresql-autodoc-24) branch.

 ## License